KyoHiki/mp_g_japonica/README.md

 # What is this page?
-This page shows the raw data and R code to reproduce the figures in Hiki & Nakajima (in preparation).
+This page shows the raw data and R code to reproduce the figures in Hiki & Nakajima (2022, JWET).

 # Objective